 Flavors: Chocolate, Vanilla, Berry, Coconut Almond, Unflavored, Tropical

 Vega Protein and Greens is one of a few different plant based protein powders that Vega sells.
-I’ve enjoyed those other products, so I was eager to review this one as well.
+I’ve enjoyed those other products, and they rank relatively well on my list of the best vegan protein powders, so I was eager to review this one as well.

 As usual, this review has 4 main sections, each with a score out of 25 (higher is always better).